14 Tips for Speeding up Your Collections

 5. Send Multichannel Collection Reminders

-Rather than making a single phone call, consider using a variety of strategies, such as reminder emails, physical letters, and legal notices when your customers have reached a certain overdue penalty.
-Using multichannel reminders can help you settle disputes, keep communication well-documented and prevent customers from disputing charges in the future.
+Rather than making a single phone call, consider using a variety of strategies, such as reminder emails, physical letters, and legal notices, when your customers have reached a certain overdue penalty.
+Using multichannel reminders can help you settle disputes, document communication, and prevent customers from disputing charges in the future.

 6. Make It Easier for Clients to Pay

 Some B2B companies still use paper checks, but many have switched to digital and online payments.
 However, constantly waiting on paper checks in the mail can disrupt your cash flow.
-Offering various payment options, such as via credit card or bank account, can make it easier for clients who are experiencing financial difficulties to complete their payments.
+Offering various payment options, such as credit cards, bank accounts, or other contactless solutions, can make it easier for clients who are experiencing financial difficulties to complete their payments.

 For instance, you can help customers pay off their debt by allowing them to make multiple, smaller payments over time rather than a large lump sum payment.
 Doing so helps you maintain a more positive business relationship with your clients while ensuring you get the money you’re owed.